Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Proximal Semismooth Newton Pursuit

 \underline{For $k=1$}, conditions \eqref{descent-lemma-fact-2} and \eqref{descent-lemma-fact-3} mean that both $\bz ^0$ and $\bx^1\in \Omega^0$, leading to $\| \bx ^{1}\|^2 < c_0$ from \eqref{def-consts}.
 Then same reasoning to show \eqref{descent-lemma-fact-11} enables us to derive $ \| \bz ^{1}\|^2 \leq c_0$, which by the same reason to show \eqref{descent-lemma-fact-2} allows us to prove that $ F(\bz ^{1}) \leq F(\bx^1) - \frac{\sigma}{2} \|\bz ^{1}-\bx^1\|^2$ under \eqref{def-alpha-k}.
 So (\ref{armijio-descent-property-1}) is satisfied.
 Again considering two cases $\bx^2=\bz ^1-\beta_1\bd^1$ or $\bx^2=\bz ^1$ leads to

 \underline{For $k\geq2$}, repeating the above steps can show \eqref{descent-lemma-property}. \end{proof} \begin{remark}From the proof of the above descent lemma, we restrain sequence $\{\bx^k\}$ in a bounded level set $\Omega^0$ under Assumption \ref{assumptions-f}.
 Then the semismoothness of $\nabla f$ and (\ref{MVT}) lead to the descent property of $\{F(\bx^k)\}$.
 Hence, the establishment does not necessitate the strong smoothness on the whole space.
 However, the (restricted) strong smoothness of $f$ or Lipschitz continuity of $\nabla f$ on the whole space have been frequently assumed to achieve similar results for sparse optimization \cite{Beck13,bahmani2013greedy, zhou2021newton,wangaextended,zhou2021global}.
-In this regard, we achieve the same result in a more relaxed condition. \end{remark} Based on the above lemma, we have the following global convergence regarding the sequence of the objective function values and the accumulation point convergence. \begin{lemma} Under Assumption \ref{assumptions-f}, $\{F(\bx^{k})\}$ converges, $\bz ^{k}-\bx^k\to 0,~ \bx^{k+1}-\bx^{k}\to0$, and any accumulating point of $\{\bx^{k}\}$ is a P-stationary point $\bx^*$ with $\alpha$ given as (\ref{def-alpha-k}). \end{lemma} \begin{proof} Both $f$ and $\|\cdot\|^q_q$ are bounded from below, so is $F$, which by \eqref{descent-lemma-property} yields the convergence of $\{F(\bx^{k})\}$.
+In this regard, we achieve the same result in a more relaxed condition. \end{remark} Based on the above lemma, we have the following global convergence regarding the sequence of the objective function values and the accumulation point convergence. \begin{lemma} Let $\{(\bw^k,\bx^{k})\}$ be the sequence generated by {PSNP} or {PCSNP}.
+If Assumption \ref{assumptions-f} holds, then $\{F(\bx^{k})\}$ converges, $\bz ^{k}-\bx^k\to 0,~ \bx^{k+1}-\bx^{k}\to0$, and any accumulating point of $\{\bx^{k}\}$ is a P-stationary point $\bx^*$ with $\alpha$ given as (\ref{def-alpha-k}). \end{lemma} \begin{proof} Both $f$ and $\|\cdot\|^q_q$ are bounded from below, so is $F$, which by \eqref{descent-lemma-property} yields the convergence of $\{F(\bx^{k})\}$.
 Taking the limit of both sides of \eqref{descent-lemma-property} leads to $ \bz ^{k}-\bx^k \to0$ and $\bx^{k+1}-\bx^{k}\to 0$.
 Let $\bx^*$ be any accumulating point of $\{\bx^k\}$.
 Algorithm \ref{algorithm 1} implies